Hierarchical Clustering Based on Dissimilarity or Beta-Diversity

 trials

-: a list containing all randomization trials.
-Each trial contains the dissimilarity matrix, with site order randomized, the associated tree and the cophenetic correlation coefficient (Spearman) for that treefinal.tree
+: A list containing all randomization trials.
+Each trial includes the dissimilarity matrix with randomized site order, the associated tree, and the cophenetic correlation coefficient (Spearman) for that tree.final.tree

-object containing the final hierarchical tree to be usedfinal.tree.coph.cor
+object representing the final hierarchical tree to be used.final.tree.coph.cor

-: the cophenetic correlation coefficient between the initial dissimilarity matrix andfinal.tree
+: The cophenetic correlation coefficient between the initial dissimilarity matrix and thefinal.tree

 Details